mhvk/baseband/docs/baseband/tutorials/getting_started.rst

     ``fw.write(fr.read())``

-instead of the loop, but for large files, reading and writing should be done in smaller chunks as shown above to minimize memory usage.
+instead of the loop, but for large files, reading and writing should be done in smaller chunks to minimize memory usage.
 Baseband stores only the data frame or frame set being read or written to in memory.

 We can check the validity of our new file by re-opening it::

     >>> fr = vdif.open(SAMPLE_VDIF, 'rs')
     >>> fh = vdif.open('test_vdif.vdif', 'rs')
-    >>> fh.nchan
-    8
-    >>> fh.nthread
+    >>> fh.sample_shape
-    1
+    SampleShape(nchan=8)
     >>> np.all(fr.read() == fh.read())
     True
     >>> fr.close()